-When submitting a reimbursement request through the Electronic Management System, parents must upload all allowable receipts when submitting to the OPI.
+When submitting a reimbursement request through the E-Grants Management System, parents must upload all receipts onto the reimbursement form and provide a brief description of the expenditures before submitting to the OPI.
+Receipts can be uploaded in the following formats: PDF, Word, Excel, and PowerPoint.
 Parents will be required to submit a signed W-9 form with their contract.
 This W-9 form is for Montana state administrative purposes only and is not considered taxable income.